Southside STEM Academy (Campostella)

-The new Southside STEM Academy at Campostella is a 1147 student, one to three story, K-8 school located on the previous site of Campostella Elementary School.
-The building consists of a three-story academic wing, a two-story area with the Administration on the first floor and Media Center above, and a one-story wing consisting of a Cafeteria, K-5 Gym, Art Classrooms, Nature Classroom, Music classrooms, Main Gymnasium, Locker Rooms, Heath classrooms, Kitchen and service rooms.
+The new Southside STEM Academy at Campostella is a 1,147-student, three story, K-8 school located on the previous site of Campostella Elementary School.
+The building consists of a three-story academic wing, a two-story area with the administration on the first floor and media center above, and a one-story wing consisting of a cafeteria, K-5 gym, art classrooms, nature classroom, music classrooms, main gymnasium, locker rooms, heath classrooms, kitchen and service rooms.

-The STEM approach allows students to stay within their house for a majority of the school day and minimizes the need for other grade levels to circulate through the grade level house.
-This approach allows the students of each grade to enjoy a more collaborative learning process by taking advantage of all available space in their respective grade level houses.
-Additionally, this approach provides students, teachers and administration with the familiarity that is enjoyed in a smaller school setting.
+The STEM approach allows students to stay within their grade-level houses for most of the school day and minimizes the need for other traffic.
+This approach helps the students experience a more collaborative learning process by taking full advantage of available space in their respective grade-level houses.
+Additionally, this approach provides students, teachers and administration with the familiarity that is enjoyed in smaller school settings.

-The building infrastructure supports both wireless and hardwire applications.
-All classrooms are designed to operate in a wireless network environment.
-In addition, each educational space is equipped with an LCD projector and interactive whiteboard.
-Classrooms include windows designed for providing daylight into the classrooms.
-The introduction of natural reflected light into the classrooms, while improving the academic experience, will also reduce building energy costs by reducing the need for artificial lighting during primary daytime use.
+The building infrastructure supports both wireless and hardwired applications.
+All classrooms operate in a wireless network environment and are equipped with LCD projectors and interactive whiteboards.
+Classroom windows provide daylight, and the naturally reflected light improves the academic experience, reduces building energy costs and reduces artificial lighting during daytime use.

 Norfolk Public Schools

 Construct an educational facility catered to STEM learning